The Great Outdoors

 - Visit Newlands Corner, Box Hill or Leith Hill to enjoy spectacular views from the county's high points.

 - Walk The Fox Way, either all in one go, or in sections depending on time and fitness.

 - Why not take the challenge and cycle Box Hill, in the tire tracks of the Olympic Road Race.

 - Head to Surrey County Council Website for Cycle Routes.

 - Hatchlands Park is child friendly and Dog friendly with lots to explore - including Wizard Wix's Willow Warren, a Treehouse and more.
 Hatchlands Park is a riot of stunning colours in the Autumn.

 - Head for Chilworth and the Gunpowder Mills and explore the history of the area.

 - If you are in Guildford Town Centre, you can be up on Pewley Downs in ten minutes and lose yourself in the beautiful views.

-- View the countryside from a completely different perspective, and hop aboard a boat on the Wey and Arun Canal, or cruise the Thames with French Brothers.
+- View the countryside from a completely different perspective, hop aboard a boat on the Wey and Arun Canal,.